Wyman School

-Wyman School, also known as Excelsior Springs High School (and later Wyman Public/Elementary School until the mid-1990s), is a historic school building located at Excelsior Springs, Clay County, Missouri.
+Wyman School, also known as Excelsior Springs High School (and later Wyman Public/Elementary School until the mid-1990s), is a historic school building located in Excelsior Springs, Clay County, Missouri.

 History

-The school was built in 1912.
+Wyman school was built in 1912.
+It was named after Anson Wyman, founder of Excelsior Springs.
+The school was eventually converted to an elementary school.
+After classes ended in the mid-1990s, the building was used as a community theatre before becoming vacant.

 The building is a three-story, rectangular brick building with Classical Revival design elements.
 It has a flat roof and sits in a limestone foundation.
-Also on the property is the contributing power plant (1913) and a classroom annex (a non-historic prefabricated building that sits west of the power plant).

-The Wyman School was named after Anson Wyman, founder of Excelsior Springs.

-The school was eventually converted to an elementary school.

-After classes ended in the mid-1990s, the building was used as a community theatre before becoming vacant.
+A classroom annex (a non-historic prefabricated building) also sat west of a former power station.
+The contributing plant, built in 1913, was on the south end of the school property.
+The structure provided heat via a coal-burning furnace.
+Due to a partial roof collapse, noted in 2008 and the extent of damage discovered during a 2021 environmental study, the city decided to demolish it.
+The demolition occurred on July 5, 2022.

-The Wyman School was purchased by the city of Excelsior Springs.
+Wyman School was purchased by the city of Excelsior Springs.
 It was listed on the National Register of Historic Places in 2008.

-On July 5, 2022, the power plant on the south end of the school was demolished.
-This structure was built in 1913 to provide heat via a coal-burning furnace.
-Due to a partial roof collapse noted in 2008 and the extent of damage discovered during a 2021 environmental study, the city decided to demolish the power plant structure.